The Power of Telling Your Brand Story

 Think about it.
 When we hear a good story, whether it is a joke, an anecdote or even a brand story – we get excited to tell others about it.

-Check out this story of ThankYou Water.
+Check out this story about ThankYou Water.
 They’ve taken a boring product and managed to create a compelling story around their movement to “fund life-changing projects for people in need.”
 Every time someone buys one of their products, it has a direct and trackable impact on someone in the developing world.

 Isn’t that something you want to talk about?

 And, you don’t have to have a charitable mission to have a compelling brand story.
+Maybe your company’s origin story is unique.

 How to Tell Your Brand’s Story